 Before jumping into the branding process, I highly recommend starting here – with purpose.
 This purpose will fuel everything else you do.

 Story is about framing your business and your services in a way that people can relate to – it’s about putting your audience in the frame of mind to see how what you’re doing fits into their lives.

-When it comes to brand storytelling, you’ll see a lot of emphasis put on telling your story.
+When it comes to brand storytelling, you’ll see a lot of emphases put on telling your story.
 I.e Why your company was created, why you believe in what you’re doing, and what your business is like behind the scenes.

 These stories are good (and, especially as they relate to your purpose, they are important), but they aren’t the stories you should be telling the most.